 Fillers build up the structure and adds mass to the coatings.
 E.g., precipitated calcium carbonate, talc, kaolin, dextrin, powdered acacia, corn starch, and calcium sulfate.

-They add colour to the coatings and covers imperfections which may appear in the tablet core.
-Examples include dyes, lakes (aluminum lakes) and pigments (titanium dioxide or other inorganic colouring agents).
+Colourants add color to the coatings and cover imperfections which may appear in the tablet core.
+Examples include dyes, lakes (aluminum lakes), and pigments (titanium dioxide or other inorganic coloring agents).

 These materials reduce friction between coated tablets and thus prevent dust formation during drying.
 Examples include talc and colloidal silicon dioxide.

-Flavours improve and enhance the acceptability and palatability of the dosage form in order to maximize patient compliance.
-E.g., cinnamon, fruit flavours etc.
+Flavors improve and enhance the acceptability and palatability of the dosage form in order to maximize patient compliance.
+E.g., cinnamon, fruit flavors, etc.

 These materials smoothen out the surface of the coatings by lubricating and binding the fines that may be created during the coating process.
-Example include a combination of syrup and acacia gum.
+Example includes a combination of syrup and acacia gum.